 - sources: UOG-WERI

 Rainfall for Yap State is expected to be about 100%-110% of the long-term average, depending on location.
-Unlike much of Micronesia, La Niņa-induced dry season rains for Northern Yap State do not compensate for the rainfall deficit created from the El Niņo-induced droughts.
-Thus, normal rainfall for northern sections of Yap State is greater than 100% of the long-term average.
-This additional rain is due to the active monsoon and the increased tropical cyclone occurrence.
-Tropical cyclone activity should be normal, and this means that the northern Yap State islands could be affected by tropical storms and typhoons from late September through mid-December, while southern islands can be affected from mid-October until late-December.
-There could also be a threat of storms in May and June.
+When all ENSO events in the last 30 years are considered, the wetter than normal La Niņa conditions do not quite add up to the deficits caused during El Niņo-induced droughts.
+Thus, "normal, or non-ENSO year" rainfall for Yap State must make up for this deficit, and thus should be greater than 100% of the long-term average.
+This additional rain is due to increased monsoon activity and to increased tropical cyclone occurrence.
+Tropical cyclone activity should be normal, and this means that the northern Yap State islands could be affected by tropical storms and typhoons from September through mid-December, while southern islands can be affected from mid-October until late-December.

 - sources: UOG-WERI

-Predicted rainfall for Chuuk State from Jul 2000 through Sep 2001 is as follows:
+Predictions for Chuuk State from August 2001 through September 2002 are as follows:

 - sources: UOG-WERI